 See also: English Linguistics Research Lab.

-Couto Vale, Daniel. forthcoming.
-“What does a translator do when not writing?
-Being less naïve about indicators of cognitive effort in translation.”
-In Empirical modelling of translation and interpreting, edited by Silvia Hansen-Schirra, Oliver Czulo, Sascha Hofmann, and Bernd Meyer.
+Couto Vale, Daniel.
+2017.
+“What does a translator do when not writing?”
+In Empirical modelling of translation and interpreting, edited by Silvia Hansen-Schirra, Oliver Czulo and Sascha Hoffmann, 177-208.
 Berlin: Language Science Press.

 Couto-Vale, Daniel.
 2017.
 "Text production and produced texts."
 In Challenging boundaries in linguistics: Systemic Functional perspectives, edited by Stella Neumann, Rebekah Wegener, Jennifer Fest, Paula Niemietz, and Nicole Hützen, 359-379.
 Frankfurt a.M.: Peter Lang.

 Evert, Stefan, and Stella Neumann.
 2017.
 “The impact of translation direction on characteristics of translated texts: A multivariate analysis for English and German.”
 In Empirical Translation Studies: New theoretical and methodological traditions, edited by Gert d.
 Sutter, Marie-Aude Lefer, and Isabelle Delaere, 47–80.
 Berlin: de Gruyter.

 Lothmann, Timo, and Tatiana Serbina.
 2017.
 "On the overlap of grammatical metaphor and conceptual metaphor in political discourse: A reconciliatory approach".
 In Challenging Boundaries in Linguistics: Systemic Functional Perspectives, edited by Stella Neumann, Rebekah Wegener, Jennifer Fest, Paula Niemietz, and Nicole Hützen, 223-238.
 Frankfurt a.M.: Peter Lang Verlag.